Joint Support: Complete Guide (2026)

 5. Benefits, Risks & Common Pitfalls

-5.1 Potential Benefits of a Thoughtful Joint Support Plan
+5.1 What a Thoughtful Joint Support Plan Can Deliver

 - Less day-to-day stiffness and “rusty” feeling in the morning

-- More confidence with stairs, inclines, or longer walks
+- More confidence with stairs, inclines, and longer walks

 - Lower chance of flare-ups from small triggers